-www.rit.edu/study/organizational-learning-adv-cert Matthew Cornwell, Assistant Director of Student Services and Outreach 585-475-6916, mcornwell@saunders.rit.edu
+www.rit.edu/study/organizational-learning-adv-cert Matthew Cornwell,

 The advanced certificate in organizational learning provides students with an in-depth understanding of how people learn.
 Courses cover the theories of instructional design, including the use of technology and its impact on curriculum design, and the development of courses for both classroom and online learning.
 The certificate is appropriate for chief knowledge officers, training directors, personnel new to the teaching field, and those who wish to embark on a career in teaching or training.